Skip to main content

 I'm getting 0.47 Ω from my multimeter but the resistor is marked 470 Ω—did I break it?

-You probably measured in-circuit.
+Nine times out of ten, this comes from measuring in-circuit.
 When a resistor is connected to other components, your multimeter measures the parallel combination of that resistor with everything else connected to it.
 If a 470 Ω resistor is in parallel with another path that has ~0.5 Ω equivalent (like a transistor base-emitter junction or another low-value resistor), you'll read the lower value.
 Always remove at least one leg of the resistor from the circuit before measuring.
 Also check your meter's range—if it's auto-ranging and jumped to a different scale, you might be reading 0.47 kΩ = 470 Ω, which would be correct.

 The calculator says I need 33.3 Ω but that's not a standard value—what do I actually buy?